pnkfelix/presentations/README.md

-present-rust-codemesh2013
+hilt-2022-stable-mir
 =========================

-Source for slideshow presentation of Rust at Codemesh 2013
+Source for abstract for HILT 2022